dubschro/odroid-n2/README.md

-# WORK IN PROGRESS
-This is a work in progress.
-Please note that I have not yet followed these steps end to end to ensure I didn't miss anything.
-I just documented what I remembered from doing the process myself using my resulting working system as a guide.

 # ODROID N2 Resources / Guide
 This repo and this README.md provide the recipie and utilities I use on my ODROID N2+ to run modern arch (arch arm port) with.
 I'm sure this information